 Charming animation and psychedelic laser visuals celebrate the musical phenomenon that included John Lennon, Paul McCartney, George Harrison, and Ringo Starr.
 Return to a more innocent time with tracks including “Octopus’s Garden,” “Help!,” “Ob-La-Di, Ob-La-Da,” “Get Back,” “Yesterday,” and “Strawberry Fields.”

-A straight up rock ‘n’ roll showcase.
-Artists include Laser Classic Rock Pink Floyd, Queen, RUSH, AC/DC, Aerosmith, Jimi Hendrix, led Zeppelin
+A straight-up rock ‘n’ roll showcase.
+Artists include Pink Floyd, Queen, RUSH, AC/DC, Aerosmith, Jimi Hendrix, and Led Zeppelin.

 What are lasers and how do they work?
-Find out from the Planetarium’s expert.
-A highly excitable electron presents a brief but informative demonstration right before your featured laser show.
+Find out from an expert – a highly excitable electron presents a brief but informative demonstration on the science of lasers right before your featured laser show.